 NOTE: Where inadequate degrees of freedom are available, k, is determined using the appropriate degrees of freedom and the 95.45 % column in the table from Appendix A of NISTIR 6969, SOP 29.

-6. Certificate
+6 Certificate

-Report results as described in SOP No. 1, Preparation of Calibration Certificates.
-Report the conventional mass, environmental conditions during the calibrations, and calculated uncertainties.
+- 6.1 Report results as described in SOP No. 1, Preparation of Calibration Certificates.
+Report the conventional mass, environmental conditions during the calibrations, and calculated expanded uncertainties with coverage factor(s). - 6.2 Conformity assessment.